-During the year, the Company was granted an Electronic Money Licence from the Financial Conduct Authority (FCA).
-Subsequent to the year end, the Company started to trade under its new permissions.
+During the year, the Company started to trade under its new regulatory permissions.
+The directors have confirmed through a letter of support that they will continue to provide access to funding to support the growth phase of the business.
 The directors continuously review forecasts and are confident in the Company's ability to trade for the forseeable future.